 Jonathan: And again, Klopp is the type of guy that takes people with him.
 Some managers go in and end up fighting little battles an are worried about getting and having enough power and having power over everything.
 Klopp has got a different sort of style of management so I think them also pulling in the same direction is a result of how he does things.
 He’s just one of those galvanising leadership figures that has got an ability to take people underneath him with him but also take the people above with him too and that’s another way he has got value for the club.

 AHQ: 100%, I think Liverpool have definitely got the right man in charge.
-So looking at the season ahead, all be it there’s a lot of talk about how well Liverpool are doing and how promising they are for the rest of the season, do you feel that have enough to stay there in that league position, because a lot of teams have been there in that position before and have paled off, do think Liverpool have what it takes, especially with Sadio Mané leaving in January and injuries at any point, do think they still have enough to maintain a title challenge?
+So looking at the season ahead, all be it there’s a lot of talk about how well Liverpool are doing and how promising they are for the rest of the season, do you feel that have enough to stay there in that league position, because a lot of teams have been there in that position before and have paled off, do think Liverpool have what it takes and still have enough to maintain a title challenge?

 So if that improvement continues that’s the negative knocked out.
 I guess in a long winded way I’m saying that I think that Liverpool will be right up there at the end but as I say you don’t really know how a team is going to do.
 And it’s going to be exciting to see Liverpool and Chelsea and Manchester City who are in the same boat, those are the three hat are going to be really challenging.
 You know they’re all going to be test on the home stretch.
 It’s not like the situation we had two or three years ago where Manchester United knew how to win it because they won it so many time before.
 There’s going to be another new winner of the Premier League this year.